mpokryva/sqlite-authz/writeup.md

 Some deeper integration with a DB (via system catalog in the case of PG, for example) would allow for this at the expense of coupling implementation to a database.
 I think in the future this would be a reasonable tradeoff to make.

 Also, for simplicity, policies are stored in memory.
-In a production system, policies would probably be stored (indexed properly) in SQL database — this would make querying easier and more efficient, and would ensure relational integrity once you start to integrate deeper with a database's system catalogs.
+In a production system, policies would probably be stored (indexed properly) in SQL database — this would make querying easier and more efficient, and would ensure relational integrity once you start to integrate more deeply with a database's system catalogs.

 ### Deployed setup

 Deploying this would be relatively straightforward — an API server as a sidecar.
-Policies would be stored in the database they're operating on — this makes for a simpler implementation, and one that allows for a realistic deeper integration that most DB permissioning systems have.
+Policies would be stored in the database they're operating on, making for a simpler implementation, and one that allows for a realistic deeper integration that most DB permissioning systems have.
 There would still be round trip time for authorizing (could be optimized by caching, indexes, etc.), but this is a tradeoff for a simpler, less coupled (and more realistic for this assignment) implementation.

 ### Tools used